Richard Henry Horne: Early life

-Horne was born at Edmonton, London, son of James Horne, a quarter-master in the 61st Regiment.
+On New Year's Eve of 1802, Horne was born at Edmonton, London, son of James Horne, a quarter-master in the 61st Regiment.
 The family moved to Guernsey, where James was stationed, until James' death on 16 April 1810.
 Horne was raised at the home of his rich paternal grandmother and sent to a school at Edmonton and then to the Royal Military College, Sandhurst, as he was intended for the army.
 Horne appears to have had as little sense of discipline as Adam Lindsay Gordon showed at the Royal Military Academy, Woolwich, and like him was asked to leave.
 It appears that he caricatured the headmaster, and took part in a rebellion.
 He began writing while still in his teens.
 In 1825 he went as a midshipman in the Libertad to fight for Mexican independence, was taken prisoner, and joined the Mexican navy.
 He served in the war against Spain, travelled in the United States and Canada, returned to England in 1827, and took up literature as a profession.